Spxg/sqlite-wasm-rs/README.md

 Then with the help of [`Overriding Build Scripts`](https://doc.rust-lang.org/cargo/reference/build-scripts.html#overriding-build-scripts), you can overriding its configuration in your crate and link sqlite to your custom libc.

 More see [`custom-libc example`](https://github.com/Spxg/sqlite-wasm-rs/tree/master/examples/custom-libc).

-## Multithreading

-When `target-feature=+atomics` is enabled, `sqlite-wasm-rs` support multithreading, see [`multithread example`](https://github.com/Spxg/sqlite-wasm-rs/tree/master/examples/multithreading).

-## Shim VS Wrapper

-### Shim

-Compile sqlite with `-DSQLITE_OS_OTHER`, linking and implement the external functions required by `sqlite` (`malloc`, `realloc`, `sqlite3_os_init` etc..).
-And because the `wasm32-unknown-unknown` target does not have `libc`, string functions such as `strcmp` need to be implemented.
-Finally, some web platform-specific functions need to be implemented, such as time-related functions.

-Given that sqlite mainly supports emscripten, linking emscripten to `wasm32-unknown-unknown` is the best approach (otherwise you need to implement some methods of `libc` yourself).
-But here is a question, is `wasm32-unknown-unknown` now C-ABI compatible?

-The rustwasm team has done a lot of work and is now compatible with the `-Zwasm-c-abi` compiler flag, see <https://github.com/rustwasm/wasm-bindgen/issues/3454>.
-But it doesn't mean that there will be problems if you don't use the `-Zwasm-c-abi` flags, see <https://github.com/rustwasm/wasm-bindgen/pull/2209>.
-At least after testing, it works without `-Zwasm-c-abi`.

-Advantages
-* No additional wrapper, providing the highest performance.
-* The C interface does not require manual maintenance, just bindgen.
-* No need to `init_sqlite()` before use.

-Disadvantages

-The only disvantage is that VFS needs to be implemented manually, but I have implemented two pure rust version of vfs:
-* [`memory-vfs`](https://github.com/Spxg/sqlite-wasm-rs/blob/master/sqlite-wasm-rs/src/shim/vfs/memory.rs): as the default vfs, no additional conditions are required, just use.
-* [`opfs-sahpool`](https://github.com/Spxg/sqlite-wasm-rs/blob/master/sqlite-wasm-rs/src/shim/vfs/sahpool.rs): ported from sqlite-wasm, it provides the best performance persistent storage method.

-### Wrapper

-Wrap the official [`sqlite-wasm`](https://github.com/sqlite/sqlite-wasm), and expect to provide a usable C-like API.

-Advantages
-* There are a variety of official persistent VFS implementations to choose from. (memvfs, opfs, opfs-sahpool, kvvfs).

-Disadvantages
-* Asynchronous initialization is required before using sqlite (because sqlite.wasm needs to be initialized), which is inconvenient to use.
-* The C interface needs to be added manually, which is prone to errors.
-* Interaction with `sqlite.wasm` requires memory copying and memory management, which affects performance in some scenarios.

 ## Why vendor sqlite-wasm